Sampled-data Systems: Stability, Contractivity and Single-iteration Suboptimal MPC: Proofs

 \begin{lemma}[${\sfGn}(x,z)$ is Lipschitz] Consider the map ${\sfG}(x,z)$ and let Assumptions~\ref{as:Lipinterconnection-2} and~\ref{as:contrDiscr-2} hold.
 Then, the map ${\sfGn}(x,z)$ is Lipschitz in both arguments and the associated (minimal) Lipschitz constants $\Lip_x(\sfGn)$ and $\Lip_z(\sfGn)$ satisfy:

-respectively. $\Box$ \end{lemma} \begin{proof} We prove the bounds by induction.
+respectively. $\Box$ \end{lemma} \begin{proof} In this proof, norm subscripts are omitted whenever the underlying space is clear from the argument.
+We prove the bounds by induction.
 The bounds in \eqref{eq:g_n_lipschitz} are trivially satisfied for $n=1$.
 Then, suppose the bounds hold for $n=k$, $k\in\mathbb{Z}_{>0}$.
-Then, focusing first on~\eqref{eq:g_n_lipschitz:x}, compute for $n=k+1$ (where all the norms are taken to be $\|\cdot\|_{\cal{X}}$):
+Then, focusing first on~\eqref{eq:g_n_lipschitz:x}, compute for $n=k+1$:

-where we use the inductive argument that $\Lip_x(\sfG^{k})\leq \Lip_x(\sfG) \sum_{i=0}^{k} [\Lip_z(\sfG)]^i $.
+where we use the inductive argument that $\Lip_x(\sfG^{k})\leq \Lip_x(\sfG) \sum_{i=0}^{k-1} [\Lip_z(\sfG)]^i $.

-Consider now~\eqref{eq:g_n_lipschitz:z}; following similar steps as before, we have that (where all the norms are taken to be $\|\cdot\|_{\cal{Z}}$):
+Consider now~\eqref{eq:g_n_lipschitz:z}; following similar steps as before, we have that:

 where the last inequality follows from the inductive assumption.
-By the definition of minimal Lipchitz constant, we immediately get that the bounds in \eqref{eq:g_n_lipschitz} also holds for $n=k+1$.
+By the definition of minimal Lipschitz constant, we immediately get that the bounds in \eqref{eq:g_n_lipschitz} also hold for $n=k+1$.
 This completes the proof by induction. \end{proof}

 \begin{lemma}[$z^*(x)$ is Lipschitz] Consider the map ${\sfG}(x,z)$ and let Assumptions~\ref{as:Lipinterconnection-2} and~\ref{as:contrDiscr-2} hold.
 Then, the map $x \mapsto z^*(x)$ is Lipschitz and its Lipschitz constant is bounded as